akaliutau/livability-score/README.md

 ## Cloud deployment

+Required pre-requisites: the latest version of `gcloud` installed.

-Create a new project at GCP and modify the `scripts/set_env,sh` script with your value of `PROJECT_ID`:
+Create a new project at GCP and modify the `scripts/set_env.sh` script with your value of `PROJECT_ID`.

 ```shell